 How do you define risk?
 For Billy Beane, the famed general manager of the A’s, risk meant something far different to him than the team’s scouts.
-Their version of risk, by virtue of their role as talent evaluators, incorporated job security concerns about their own supposed expertise and know-how.
+By virtue of their role as talent evaluators, their version of risk incorporated job security concerns about their own supposed expertise and know-how.
 Billy only cared about data.
 He didn’t trust his scouts or even his own mind to make the best decisions…he wanted to strip all of that out and focus only on the data.

 So the question becomes: for all of Moneyball’s focus on the efficiency of data, why hasn’t the asset management community embraced the concept more?

-New Age Alpha trusts only the data…not the behavior coming from humans interpreting vague and ambiguous information.
-We don’t try to predict winners; we simply aim to avoid the losers.
-The result is a bullpen, or portfolio that seeks to unearth a new source of outperformance in any investment universe.
-Dave Nadig, CIO of ETF Trends and ETF Database, will moderate a discussion on:
+In the upcoming webcast, Moneyball Investing: Trust the Data, Not the Behavior, Julian Koski, Co-Founder and Chief Investment Officer, New Age Alpha; and Andy Kern, Senior Portfolio Manager, New Age Alpha, will explain that New Age Alpha trusts only the data…not the behavior coming from humans interpreting vague and ambiguous information.
+They don’t try to predict winners; they simply aim to avoid the losers.
+The result is a bullpen or portfolio that seeks to unearth a new source of outperformance in any investment universe.

 Specifically, the AVDR US LargeCap Leading ETF (CBOE: AVDR) seeks to track the performance of the New Age Alpha U.S. Large-Cap Leading 50 Index.